Kiffhost/exalted-scripture-understanding/Rules Reference/Limit Break.md

 When a Sidereal reaches [[Limit]] 10, she succumbs to Celestial Hubris.
 This may occur immediately or later at a suitable moment, at the Storyteller’s discretion.
 The Storyteller chooses a Celestial Hubris from those below or creates a new one; she should discuss this with the Sidereal’s player to ensure it sets up dramatic moments and character development he’s interested in.
 Celestial Hubris works as follows:
 - A Sidereal’s Celestial Hubris counts as a Defining [[Intimacy]].
-If it would let her treat influence asunacceptable (Exalted, p.
+If it would let her treat influence as unacceptable (Exalted, p.
 220), she must do so.
 - Celestial Hubris lasts one scene or one session.
 It may end early if a specific condition is met.
 If it begins too late to impact the game, the Storyteller can have it spill over into the next scene or session.
 - Once Celestial Hubris ends, the Sidereal’s [[Limit]] resets to 0 and her temporary [[Willpower]] resets to equal to her permanent [[Willpower]].
 ## Celestial Hubrises